Question: Does ONCA notarize documents?

 Question: Are there other restrictions on the role of the notary?

-Answer: District of Columbia notaries public do not have the authority to notarize birth, death, marriage or divorce certificates, and federal documents such as FBI fingerprints, original passports, I-9 forms as well as well as determinations of 501(c) (3) forms.
+Answer: District of Columbia notaries public do not have the authority to notarize birth, death, marriage or divorce certificates, and federal documents such as FBI fingerprints, original passports, I-9 forms as well as determinations of 501(c) (3) forms.
 More information may be found in the Notary Public Handbook.

 Question: Where can I find a list of notaries near me?